mh250229/Emerald_Global_CCM_Dictionary/Catalog_Promotions_and_Marketing/Store_Catalog/Product_View.md

 ## Product View

-**Product View** is used to search for items, and view item details, such as the price, additional codes, etc. You can search for item in a specific store or item hierarchy.
+**Product View** is used to search for items, and view item details, such as the price, additional codes, etc. You can search for an item in a specific store or item hierarchy.

 **Reference Path:** *Catalog, Promotions & Marketing/Store Catalog/ Product View*